Interested in buying legal cannabis within Virginia’s new medical marijuana program?

 *Update: Virginia recently passed decriminalization legislation on Feb.
 11 2020

 Possession Penalties: Misdemeanor charge, up to 30 days in jail, up to $500 fine.

-Legal marijuana in Virginia
+Marijuana Legalization in Virginia

 Virginia’s medical marijuana program is similar to Florida’s compassionate care program.
 While cannabis is allowed to exist and five dispensaries are currently operating out of Virginia, nobody is allowed to sell cannabis flowers.
 Instead, they are limited to cultivating and manufacturing cannabis products in-house.